AI Visibility Playbook

 See your own AI traffic.

 AI Visibility is in early access.
-Run Hardal on your site.
+Run Hardal on your website.
 See your crawl traffic, the visitors AI sends you, and how both trend, in one report, updated automatically.

 You have the playbook, so you are already ahead.
 Early-access requests from playbook readers go to the front of the queue. 🌭